The (re)Making of a Marvelous Meadow

 It's estimated that 99% of grasslands (including meadows) have been cleared from landscapes in southern Ontario.
 The four hectare patch we're restoring at Rogers Reservoir will help increase this very threatened habitat.
 From grazing cattle to growing hay, the once rich-diversity of plant and animal species has suffered.
 The hardened compacted soil now only supports a few non-native and invasive plants.

-Through the support of partners including the Town of East Gwillimbury and the Lake Simcoe Conservation Foundation , we're excited to undertake a transformative restoration project at the south east corner of Mt.
+Through the support of partners including the Town of East Gwillimbury and the Lake Simcoe Conservation Foundation, we're excited to undertake a transformative restoration project at the south east corner of Mt.
 Albert and Yonge St.

 This native meadow will be a sight to behold - you'll be able to see this beautiful landscape from the Nokiidaa Trail on the north side of the river, but a newly meandering trail will also allow you to explore up close.
 As we move forward with this project, there may be opportunities to participate in meetings, plantings, guided walks and more.

-join the Rogers Reservoir mailing list to stay informed of upcoming opportunities.
+Make sure you join the Rogers Reservoir mailing list to stay informed of upcoming opportunities.

-As we get started we ask that visitors and their pets respect all posted signage, follow detour routes and stay out of areas under restoration.
+We ask that visitors and their pets respect all posted signage, follow detour routes and stay out of areas under restoration.

 Four New Unique Habitats are Coming!